 The quick-connect tips are the full set of 5, covering 0-degrees, 15-degrees, 25-degrees, 40-degrees, and the soap nozzle so there isn’t a job you can complete.

-- Highly secure lock: prevent any accidental use.
+- Highly secure lock: prevents any accidental use.

 - Works with both gas & electrical washers.